 I am very excited to share this recipe with you all!
 I have made it more times than I can count, but each time the muffins get scarfed down so quickly, I don’t get a picture in!
 I plan on re-doing these pictures too…but wanted to get this great recipe in your hot little hands.

-Here are some ingredients you MUST have to cook with recipes like this (buying through any of these links supports my time and effort in blogging activities, thanks!):
+Here are some ingredients that are good to have to cook with Paleo egg free recipes like this (buying through any of these links supports my time and effort in blogging activities, thanks!):

 - coconut butter: I make my own, but you can also purchase it online or in well-stocked natural grocers.